Guidance for Postgraduate Researchers

 After you have submitted your assessment:

-Your output will be assessed on a pass/fail basis, and you must pass this assessment to pass your placement.
-The outcome of your assessment will be communicated to you by your Research Supervisor normally within 10 working days of your submission.
-If you have failed your assessment, your Research Supervisor will provide feedback, and will request a further assessment submission.
+Your output will be assessed on a pass/fail basis.
+The outcome of your assessment will be communicated to you by your research supervisor normally within 10 working days of your submission.
+If you have failed your assessment, your research supervisor will provide feedback, and will request a further assessment submission.

 Submit your feedback forms and return to your PhD research.